When dealing with a large amount of data, visualizations can help to better understand what is going on.

-This page shows some examples of those charts.
+This page shows a few of those charts.
 All the charts are based on the excellent EChart library and are fully interactive.
 You can zoom in areas of interest or filter only those values you want to see.
 This is especially useful for analyzing large back tests that generate a lot of metrics.

 |You can try these charts yourself right now in your browser without any installation required, since they all come from the charts Jupyter Notebook.|

-See the asset allocation within the open positions.
-If assets are denoted in different currencies, this will convert to the base currency of the account.
+With the AllocationChart you can the asset allocation for a set of provided positions.
+If the assets are denoted in different currencies, these will be converted to the base currency of the account.

-Show the performance of the various assets fond in a feed.
-The color of the box indicates the performance and the size of the total trading volume.
+This chart shows the performance of the various assets fond in a feed.
+The color of the box indicates the performance and the size of the box the total trading volume.

 Box plot aggregates a metric over a time interval, so the different values for certain quantiles can be easily spotted.
 When we plot the change in account value as in the chart below, it provides quick insights into max draw-downs and volatility of our strategy.